klayu/hb_dialpine/content/english/pages/success.md

 {{< queryTable params=.Params >}}

 {{< notice "tip" >}}
-You will notice a new "Master Config" calendar entry hasee been created in the "New Calender".
-This is the lifeline of your Phone Booking systesm.
+You will notice a new "Master Config" calendar entry has been created in the "New Calender".
+This is the lifeline of your Phone Booking systes.
 Please refer to our FAQ's on how to do advanced customizations.
 {{< /notice >}}